NyteshadeXT/PF2e-Core-Vault/01) Rules/Battlezoo Bestiary/Monster Parts Subsystem/Refining.md

 # Refining
 The first step in creating an item out of monster parts is refining the item.
 At its most basic level, refining monster parts into an item allows you to create a mundane weapon, armor, or shield out of those parts, as well as the basis for an item that will become a Perception item or skill item, like goggles or an anklet.
 This costs the normal amount for an item of that type.
 For instance, it would take 1 gp worth of parts to make a longsword, so you could slay a bulette and build a longsword out of its claws with plenty of materials to spare.

-Beyond the basics, refining upgrades an item's basic functionality and allows the item to be imbued with additional powers (See [[.HTWMh9kv0ZSAab33|Imbuing]]).
+Beyond the basics, refining upgrades an item's basic functionality and allows the item to be imbued with additional powers (See [[Imbuing|Imbuing]]).
 To refine an item, you first gather monster parts that meet the requirements listed in the item's refining entry and combine them into the item.
 You can't use this process on an item made from a particular material, since you're building and refining it out of monster parts, and you can't use this process on a magic item.
 A refined shield normally uses the statistics for a steel shield.
 Because items refined out of monster parts usually aren't metal, it bypasses a druid's restriction against wearing metal armor and shields, which offers a small but noticeable improvement for druids' survivability.
 If your group wishes to maintain the status quo for druids instead, limit druids to a base armor that wouldn't contain metal, and have their shields use the Hardness, HP, and BT thresholds listed for bucklers.

 It’s recommended that GMs allow characters to assign monster parts to refine or imbue items as soon as they collect the monster parts, and then gain the benefits of refining or imbuing during their next daily preparations without waiting to spend downtime.
 This keeps things simpler and allows for fast-paced games with plenty of monster part upgrades, and prevents the party from needing to track exactly which monster dropped which parts in what quantities over time.